Public Policy Administration MPPA, Policy Research and Analysis Emphasis

 Applicants must meet the following program admission requirements in addition to the general requirements of the Graduate School.

+- Letters of Recommendation.
 Applicants must obtain three letters of recommendation.
 The letters should be from those who are familiar with your professional and/or academic skills.
 At least one of the letters must be from a current or former college-level instructor.

-Written letters of recommendation must accompany the downloadable recommendation forms from the Graduate School.
-These materials should be sent by the letter writer directly to the MPPA program.
+- Personal Statement.
 Applicants are required to submit a 2-3 page personal statement to demonstrate competence in writing.
-The statement should explain how the MPPA program fits in with the applicant’s educational and professional goals.
-This personal statement should be sent directly to the MPPA program; the statement of purpose in the web-based admission application is not sufficient.
+The statement should explain how the MPPA program fits in with the applicant's educational and professional goals.
+This personal statement may be sent directly to the MPPA program; a short statement of purpose in the web-based admission application is not sufficient.

 - Design, research, write, and defend analyses of substantive public policy problems and/or potential solutions